bobaseb/energetically-coherent-computation/index.md

 - in conscious systems
 - relationship to thermodynamic stability

+Environmental crisis
+- coherence pattern disruption
+- human-nature relationships
+- systemic effects of

 Environmental knowledge
 - cultural integration of
 - practical engagement in
+- adaptive strategies in
+- coherence patterns in
+- indigenous systems of
+- integration with practice
+- local and global scales
+- relationship to power
+- ritual regulation of
 - traditional systems of

 Environmental relations
 - cultural frameworks for
 - ideological aspects of
 - practical engagement in
+- coherence patterns in
+- dwelling perspective on
+- human-environment interaction
+- integration of practice and understanding
+- more than human perspectives
+- ontological schemas in
 - ritual regulation of
+- transformation through practice

 Epileptic seizures
 - and consciousness loss